iojancode/CouchDB.AspNetCore/README.md

 # CouchDB.AspNetCore #

-Because everything in AspNet Core can be backed by CouchDB, i don't mean you should.
+AspNet Core extension services backed by CouchDB.

 Configure at your Startup.cs: